Study Building Archaeology

 These certificates are recognized as an alternative to the DSH 1 certificate:

-You can find more information for prospective international students on the web pages of the International Office.
+You can find more information for prospective international students (on visas or other issues) on the web pages of the International Office.

 Admission and enrolment